NinjaPear API V2 - Now 400% faster Learn more

 Let's break this down

-The headers parameter in payload dictionary is there to ensure that the returned language is always in English because not all our nodes are located in english speaking countries.
-This ensures that the LANG header in the request is overwritten with the value of en.
+The headers parameter in the payload dictionary is there to ensure that the returned language is always in English because not all nodes are located in English-speaking countries.
+This ensures that the LANG header in the request is overwritten with the value en.

 Now that we have crafted the payload, we will send this request off by calling requests.post().
 This makes an API request with the HTTP POST method to Proxycurl servers, for which Proxycurl will forward this request to a randomly selected node.